 We propose FECO, a robust and generalizable framework for dense foot contact estimation that incorporates shoe style–invariant and ground-aware learning.
 To achieve style invariance, we introduce shoe style–content randomization using an external shoe image dataset.
 For ground-aware learning, we supervise both pixel height maps and ground normals to capture fine-grained and global foot–ground interactions.
-With the proposed COFE dataset, our FECO surpasses previous state-of-the-art methods by a significant margin and demonstrates robustness and generalization on diverse foot contact scenarios.
+With the proposed COFE dataset, our FECO surpasses previous state-of-the-art methods by a significant margin and demonstrates robustness and generalization.

+\textbf{Acknowledgements.} This work was supported in part by the IITP grants [No. RS-2021-II211343, Artificial Intelligence Graduate School Program (Seoul National University), No. RS-2025-02303870, No.2022-0-00156] funded by the Korea government (MSIT).

 \maketitlesupplementary

 {S\arabic{section}} {S\arabic{table}} {S\arabic{figure}}